Samsam's Renewable World road trip in Kenya

 This year, I embarked on a 3-day road trip to the countryside in southern Kenya with my videographer, Abraham, and Renewable World's project leader, Benson.

-Our mission: visit 2 of 4 remote healthcare centres that serve tens of thousands of local Maasai people, where Renewable World is working with the local community to instal life-saving solar power for the first time.
+Our mission: visit 2 of 4 remote healthcare centres that serve tens of thousands of local Maasai people, where Renewable World is working with the local community to install life-saving solar power for the first time.
 Join my journey through rural Kenya and witness solar's transformative power.

 Divider.png